OnyxQueen94/John-the-Ripper-Final-Project/README.md

 ##Putting it all Together##
 After a company experiences a data breach, investigators recover password hashes from a compromised server.
 They use John the Ripper to determine whether employee passwords were weak enough to be cracked.
 If many passwords are recovered quickly, the company knows it needs stronger password policies.

+### Tool Requirements, Setup, and Workflow ###

+##Requirements##
+1. Kali Linux or another Linux distribution
+2. John the Ripper Jumbo edition
+3. Terminal access
+4. Password hash file
+5. Wordlist (RockYou.txt)

+Linux - Provides the environment John the Ripper runs.
+Terminal - Is used to execute John the Ripper commands.
+Hash files - Contain encrypted passwords that John the Ripper can test and attempt to recover.  ex: MD5 hashes, or NTLM hashes
+Wordlist - Provides common passwords for _dictionary attacks_, and is a text file that identifies commonly used passwords and quickly identifies weak or commonly used passwords.

+###Lets Start our Workflow!###
+##Step 1.
+Obtain Password Hashes##
+#What's the Purpose?#